Plaxtol, Ightham Mote & Knole House

 - Cross the school's tarmac car park and keep ahead between the school's grass playing fields.
 You pass between two seating arrangements (around an old oak tree stump to your right and a young oak tree to your left).
 Now keep ahead down the next grass pitches until you come to the end of the pitches and the tree line in the boundary directly ahead.
 Here turn right and make for the right-hand corner of field and the new wooden swing gate to the right of a new wooden fieldgate.
 In 80 metres pass through the swing gate to come out onto a narrow tarmac road.
 Here you turn left, your direction 210°, to go gently downhill, through woodland. .

 - In 200 metres you exit the woodland and pass two houses on your left, to then bear right with the road and when the tarmac ends you continue on a path uphill.
-In a further 100 metres you enter Knole Park through a deer protection gate.
+In a further 100 metres you enter Knole Park through a metal deer protection gate to the left of a heavy duty access gate.

 - You have two paths forking ahead of you; take the wider one to the right, your direction 265° (not the path to the extreme right).
-In 75 metres fork left between two large trees, your direction 245°.
+In 75 metres fork left between two large trees (the right-hand one being an English oak), your direction 245°.
 There is immediately a swathe of grassland on your left.

 - In 85 metres, having passed a fallen tree on your right, you come to a tiny pond (winter only) on your left and then the remnants of a large dead tree trunk on your right.
 Keep straight on, your direction still 245°.
 You can just see the garden wall of Knole House at 260° by the top of the far hill.
 Note your onwards path that leads steeply downhill from you, then uphill towards the house.